-Dr. Bethany Valachi-

 In the past, many female dentists and hygienists have steered clear of flip-up loupes due to the heavier weight.
 With the new ultra-light weight flip-ups on the market today, weight is a no longer an issue.
 Sales reps often dissuade customers from purchasing flip-up loupes, saying they can come out of adjustment.
 Yes, if you sit on them or run over them with you chair, you may need to readjust them.
 However if you follow the manufacturer’s guidelines for adjustment and securely tighten the hinges with the enclosed wrench, they should stay adjusted for quite some time.

 When assessing flip-up loupes, keep in mind that scope position is critical.
 You can have loupes with the best declination angle on the market, but if they sit high in relation to your pupil, you will lose much of the ergonomic benefit, since you must lean further forward to look through the scopes.
-There are several non-ergonomic flip-up loupes on the market are not vertically adjustable, which will cause the same poor postures as seen with most TTL loupes.
 Therefore, vertical adjustability is an essential feature on flip-up loupes.
-Companies achieve this with a vertical slide mechanism, an ‘extender’, or a ball & socket system—all of these vertical adjustability systems greatly improve

 To further improve your declination angle, make sure your flip-up scope is mounted on frames with a pantoscopic tilt feature.
 A pantoscopic tilt feature angles the bottom of the lenses toward the cheek which allows a steeper downward of the scope.

 Loupes are an expensive investment that should last you many, many years.
-Take the time, do the research, and find a loupe that will improve your health….not make it worse!
+Watch Dr. Valachi’s short video below and find a loupe that will improve your health….not make it worse!

 ©2017 Posturedontics, LLC.
 All rights reserved.